 |Title:||Head Field Hockey Coach|

-Anne Rounce, a 2007 Merrimack graduate, enters her sixth season at Merrimack and owns a 60-40 career coaching record with a .600 winning percentage in just five previous seasons leading the Navy and Gold.
+Anne Rounce, a 2007 Merrimack graduate, enters her seventh season at Merrimack and owns a 74-46 career coaching record and a .617 winning percentage in just six previous seasons leading the Navy and Gold.
 She ranks third among active Division II coaches in all-time coaching win percentage with at least five years of coaching experience.

 Named the NFHCA National and Regional Coach of the Year in 2011 after guiding the Warriors to their first-ever NCAA Tournament appearance, Rounce followed up a historic season with another year's worth of history in 2012.
 Merrimack posted a 17-4 record and lay claim to yet another Northeast-10 Conference regular season crown.